flot/flot/docs/API.md

     The resize hook is used to be notified after the plot was resized.

  - findNearbyItems   [phase 7]
-     ```function (canvasX, canvasY, seriesFilter, distance)```
+     ```function (canvasX, canvasY, series, radius, computeDistance, items)```

     The findNearbyItems hook is used to extend the default behavior of
     the flot-provided 'findNearbyItems' function.
-The hover plugin is
+The hover plugin will take
-    an example of a plugin that leverages this method to return items
+    advantage of this new capability by reporting the whole set of items
-    that will be highlighted when hovered over.
-So, as an example, a new
+    discovered by findNearbyItems (including the ones the user-defined hook
-    plugin might provide this hook to allow the hover plugin to highlight
+    has found) in the args of the hover or click events it will raise.
+This
-    points that the flot-provided findNearbyItems method would have
+    allows user to describe non-default behaviors for items found on hover or
-    otherwise not found.
+    click through their hook.

-    canvasX and canvasY are the plot-space coordinates that are being
+    canvasX and canvasY are the canvas-space coordinates used to search from
-    hovered over.
-Being in plot-space and not canvas-space, these may
+    for the nearby items.

-    be negative as the plot generally does not take up the whole
+    series is the data series that was allowed by the seriesFilter function
-    canvas.
+    provided by the wrapper 'findNearbyItems' function.

-    seriesFilter is a function to determine if the series should be
+    seriesIndex is the index of the data series.
+This is largely being provided
-    checked.
+    as it is needed in the returned item (if found).

     radius is the base distance from an item that you should use
     as an area to search in if you aren't searching in strict bounds